 Eph 3:2, “If indeed you have heard of the stewardship of God’s grace which was given to me for you.”

-“Heard” is the verb AKOUO in the constative Aorist, Active, Indicative, for the reality of the past action of being taught by Paul through GAP of his stewardship of the mystery Doctrines for the Church Age.
-Therefore, the Gentiles in Asia had been taught this doctrine of Paul’s position and the Dispensation of the Church many times before.
-And now, all that Paul was teaching them in Chapters 1-2 thus far, and what he will teach them in the rest of this letter are part of the mystery doctrines of this new dispensation called, the Age of Grace or the Church Age.
+“Heard” is the verb AKOUO in the constative Aorist, Active, Indicative, for the reality of the past action, of being taught by Paul, through the Grace Apparatus for Perception (GAP) of his stewardship of the mystery Doctrines for the Church Age.
+Therefore, the Gentiles in Asia had been taught this Doctrine of Paul’s position and the Dispensation of the Church many times before.
+And now, all that Paul was teaching them in Chapters 1-2 thus far, and what he will teach them in the rest of this letter, are part of the mystery Doctrines of this new dispensation called, the Age of Grace or the Church Age.

-“Stewardship,” is the Noun OIKONOMIA, οἰκονομία that means “stewardship, administration, or management.”
+“Stewardship,” is the Noun OIKONOMIA, οἰκονομία that means, “stewardship, administration, or management.”
 We noted this word in Eph 1:10, and also have it in vs. 9.
 It is derived from the words OIKOS meaning, “house,” and NEMO meaning, “to deal out or to administrate.”
 From the time of Xenophon and Plato using Attic Greek, it represented the administration of a household, the management of a household, or of household affairs.
-Generally, it was also used for the administration of the state and was eventually used to designate every kind of activity that accrued from that position.
+Generally, it was also used for the administration of the state, and was eventually used to designate every kind of activity that accrued from that position.

 Here, it denotes Paul’s attitude toward the duties of his apostolic office.
 In 1 Cor 9:17, Paul used it to describe the responsibility he had of preaching the gospel entrusted to him by God as a “commission” from which he could not deny.
-He also used it to designate his responsibility to “fulfill the Word of God” in Col 1:25, by which he meant he had been entrusted to impart to the Colossians the unfolding of the Plan of God that has been consummated in the Church, the body of Christ, just as he does hear in regard to the churches in the Ephesus region.
+He also used it to designate his responsibility to “fulfill the Word of God” in Col 1:25, by which he meant he had been entrusted to impart to the Colossians, the unfolding of the Plan of God that has been consummated in the Church, the body of Christ, just as he does here, in regard to the churches in the Ephesus region.

-The KJV typically translates it as “dispensation,” and as Vine’s comment notes, “a dispensation is not just a period of time or epoch, a common, but erroneous, use of the word, but a mode of dealing, an arrangement or administration of affairs,” (Expository Dictionary, “Dispensation”).
+The KJV typically translates it as, “dispensation,” and as Vine’s comment notes, “a dispensation is not just a period of time or epoch, a common but erroneous use of the word, but a mode of dealing, an arrangement, or administration of affairs,” (Expository Dictionary, “Dispensation”).

 Here, Paul calls this dispensation, “of God’s grace,” HO CHARIS HO THEOS in the Genitive Singular.
 That is why we call this current time period the “Age of Grace.”

-Then we have, “which was given to me for you,” HO DIDOMAI, (Aor., Pass., Genitive Part.), EGO EIS HUMAS.
+Then we have, “which was given to me for you,” HO DIDOMAI, (Aorist, Passive, Genitive Participle), EGO EIS HUMAS.
 Paul was given this responsibility directly by God, so that He could communicate the Mystery Doctrines of the Age of Grace to the Church.
 Therefore, God had given him the responsibility of making known to the world the meaning of the mystery God had revealed to him, which is, the amazing unity of the New Testament Church being incorporated into the “one body,” with no distinction and with equal privileges and responsibilities between Gentiles and Jews, because of their union with Jesus Christ.

 The Doctrine of Dispensations

-A dispensation is a period of human history expressed in terms of Divine revelation of God’s administration of human affairs during the appeal trial of the Angelic Conflict.
+A dispensation is a period of human history expressed in terms of Divine revelation, of God’s administration, of human affairs during the appeal trial of the Angelic Conflict.
 It is a technical theological term used primarily by the apostle Paul in the presentation of the Mystery Doctrine of this Church Age.

 AION that means, “an age or a period of time,” Gal 1:4; 1 Cor 2:6-8.

-2) KAIROS meaning, “an epoch, age, a chronological order or system, or a period of time characterized by distinctive development within that period,” Luke 21:24; Rom 8:18; 11:5; 13:11; 1 Thes 5:1.
+KAIROS meaning, “an epoch, age, a chronological order or system, or a period of time characterized by distinctive development within that period,” Luke 21:24; Rom 8:18; 11:5; 13:11; 1 Thes 5:1.

 KRONOS that means, “time as a succession of events.”
 It is used to portray the chronology of history or time as a series of points.
 Occasionally, it is used for a section of time in chronology, which then refers to a dispensation, Rom 16:25; 1 Peter 1:20.

 Dispensations are Divine categories of human history; it is both the Divine outline and the Divine interpretation of human history.
 There are many interpretations of history, but the only Biblically accurate interpretation of God’s administration of human history is dispensational, i.e., Divine.

-d.
 While there is a different plan for believers in each dispensation, there is only one way of salvation throughout human history; i.e., personal faith in Jesus Christ.
 In all of human history, there is only one Savior, Jesus Christ, and He is revealed in different ways in different dispensations.
 Further, while salvation is always the same in each dispensation (faith in Christ), the tactical objective of reaching the super-grace life is also the same.
-Each dispensation, however defines the function and the ministry of the believer in terms of Divine revelation pertinent to that period of history.
+Each dispensation, however, defines the function and the ministry of the believer in terms of Divine revelation pertinent to that period of history.

 The Various Dispensations of Human History

 The Age of Innocence.

-1) Scripture: Genesis chapters 1-3.
+- Scripture: Genesis chapters 1-3.

 a) The period of positive volition; the time in the Garden of Eden of Adam and the woman that is known theologically as Innocence.